matigramirez/Etaine/README.md

 # Etaine

-Etaine is a Shaiya packet Analyzer for Episode 8.
-If supplied with the right addresses it can work on Episode 4 and probably 6 aswell.
-Episode 1 can be supported by modifying the function and hook definitions.
+Etaine is a Shaiya packet analyzer tool which provides a simple way to display incoming and outgoing game.exe packets and send fake packets to the game server.

-# Pre Requirements
+# Prerequisites
 * DirectX Software Development Kit June 2010.
 Can be downloaded [here](https://www.microsoft.com/en-us/download/details.aspx?id=6812).
 Install it to the default folder, which is `C:\Program Files (x86)\Microsoft DirectX SDK (June 2010)`.

 # Build